hmassad/smarty-calendar/README.md

 ## 🚨 Pending

-- wrong calculation of time in events, it calculates 4 when it must be 5, must review
 - edit/confirm event popup
 - look and feel of events (creating, dragging, open popup, normal)
 - do not allow overlapping of events when dragging